Testing Methodology

 The liquid being used is the same Adam's Car Shampoo (blue) that has been used across my past 1.0 tests.
 I use a 20:1 dilution ratio of water to shampoo, which is more lubrication than the 128:1 ratio used in most two bucket washing methods.

-The ABS plastic panel, painted with high gloss black automotive paint and clear coat, is used in the elcometer and allows for testing of two products at once.
+The black test panel is used in the elcometer and allows for testing of two products at once.
 The products were applied and cured as described above in the Test Preparation section.

 The test is executed as follows: